How To Use Tailwind Communities Absolutely Free

 Here’s how to Pin them:

 - Create a new Pin by either using the “Create New Pin” function in Tailwind itself.
 Or upload a Pin from your blog into the drafts folder in Tailwind.

-- Add your Pin to your selected Tribes using the Add to Tribes button on the lower left of your drafted Pin.
+- Add your Pin to your selected Tailwind Community using the +Community button on the lower left of your drafted Pin.
 Just as you would normally.
-Now, your pin has been queued to be added to that particular Tribe.
+Now, your pin has been queued to be added to that particular Community.
 But!
-Because Pins are now no longer added to (or show up in) Tribes until the are actually published, you’ll have to go one step further.
+Because Pins are now no longer added to (or show up in) Communities until the are actually published, you’ll have to go one step further.

 - Add your Pin to your scheduling queue as normal.
 Now, head on over to see your queue.
 You’ll see your pin waiting to go out on your schedule.
 Tailwind will not publish this pin because you no longer have access to the scheduler.
 Go ahead and find your pin in your list.